hanahub/conway/README.md

 ```

 ```
-karma run - this should be run on a new console.
+karma run
 ```
+(this should be run on a new console)